 To get to Princess Cave Beach, follow the path leading from East Railay Bay Beach, past the Railay Viewpoint trailhead.
 There are several cool caves to explore here, so take your time getting to the beach.
 Just keep an eye out for the water monitors and monkeys along the way!

 Phra Nang Beach is often overcrowded.
 So if you’re after a relaxing beach day, this might not be the best spot for you.
 Come before 10 am or after 2 pm so that you can miss most of the day trip crowds.
-Alternatively, book yourself into the dreamy Rayavadee Hotel so that you can have direct access to the beach no matter the time of day!
+Alternatively, book yourself into the dreamy Rayavadee Hotel so that you can have direct access to the beach any time of day!

 Railay Great View Resort Beach

 Another stunning beach in Krabi is located right behind the dreamy Railay Great View Resort.
 The beach sits right at the edge of eastern Railay.
-Since it’s away from the hipsters and day-trippers, it makes for the perfect secluded spot.
+Since it’s away from the hipsters and day-trippers, it is the perfect secluded spot.
 The cove is surrounded by towering limestone cliffs and lush jungle, creating a picture-perfect setting.
-What’s more, the turquoise waters are calm and the ideal temperature year-round to take a dip!
+What’s more, the turquoise waters are calm and the ideal temperature year-round for a dip!
 If you get sick of lounging on the beach, splashing around in the water, hop on the cool beach swing that goes right over the water during high tide.

 Maya Bay Beach